SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 You form your wind condensing it around your hand.
 Not exactly a fan but this serves a similar function to one being able to reduce fuuton seal speeds and act as a fan for all intents and purposes.

-Chakra: 12
+Chakra: 8 \+ X
-Upkeep: 1
+Upkeep: 1 \+ X/5 (Rounded Up)
-Speed: 8
+Speed: 10
 Seal Speed: 10

 Tags: Utility, Self, Creation

 Effects:
-You acquire a Fan from the standard Fan options in the Equipment section.
-You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
-You may choose to double the Base Speed and Upkeep of this Technique to create a second Fan in your other hand during the activation of this Technique.
-Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.
+You craft a Fan upgrading it using X Artisan Points up to your Chakra Control - 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Fan in your other hand during the activation of this Technique and both weapons gain the dual property.
+The Fan(s) gains the following effects:

+Weapon jutsu gain \+25% wounding
-When using it, your weapon gains a \+25% Wounding Bonus and Fuuton jutsu cast with it have their seal speeds reduced to 0.
-This Fan lasts until you let go of it or end this Technique’s Upkeep.
-You may perform Handseals while holding Wind Fans, but doing so increases the Seal Speed by 4 for one Fan, and 6 for two Fans.
+The Fan lasts until you let go of it or end this Technique’s Upkeep
+The weapon has half its normal Durability

 ## **Fuuton C-rank**